 Camera System Not Maintained: Cameras must be monitored by vessel personnel throughout a trip.
 If any camera has water spots, fish slime, or anything on the lens and the reviewer's ability to ID discards to species or track activity on deck is directly impacted, an entry should be made.
 This is a duration event entry at the haul level when review is first impacted by the appearance of the liquid or debris on the dome cover and continues until the affected camera view is no longer being used, is cleaned during the haul, or there is no longer processing occurring on deck.
-This event may lead to a haul being reported as OBS=N if discards cannot be adequately tracked due to water spots, slime, debris, etc.
+This event may lead to a haul being reported as OBS=N if discards cannot be adequately tracked due to water spots, slime, debris, etc. If a haul is marked as unobserved due to footage being unwatchable after annotating this event, an Incident Report should also be submitted to the Fishery Monitoring Portal.

 Note: If camera(s) are impacted by weather, a CSE-CAMERA SYSTEM NOT MAINTAINED is not necessary.
-The FOE-WEATHER INDUCED POOR VISIBILITY should be annotated instead.
+The FOE-WEATHER should be annotated instead.

 Improper Catch Handling: This event is used to document general improper catch handling or when the vessel is not adhering to the VMP.
 This DOES NOT apply when allocated or unallocated groundfish are seen being discarded.
-Examples of when to apply an ICH event in MREM include, but are not limited to, discarding at a non-discard-control point, not properly stowing the sub-legal portion of the catch so that it can be sampled by the DSM, and letting catch wash out scuppers at a high rate or not keeping scuppers clear of debris such as totes, baskets, piles of non-groundfish catch, or pooled water.
-If a reviewer sees no attempt to retain fish left on deck, this event should be annotated.
-This event is annotated as a point at every occurance.
+This event is not specific to the vessel's crew and applies if a human observer does not follow catch handling requirements as well (ex: discarding at non-control points).
+Examples of when to apply an ICH event in MREM include, but are not limited to, discarding at a non-discardcontrol point, not properly stowing the catch so that it can be sampled by the DSM, and letting catch wash out scuppers at a high rate or not keeping scuppers clear of debris such as totes, baskets, piles of non-groundfish catch, or pooled water.
+If a reviewer sees no attempt to retain fish left on deck for reasons unrelated to gear damage, weather, safety, etc., this event should be annotated.
+This event is annotated as a point at every occurrence.